worldmaker18349276/worldmaker18349276/README.md

-# Hi~
+### Hi~
 I'm a physicist who loves computer science.

 I'm interesting on:

-- twisty puzzles and other puzzle games
+- ❖ twisty puzzles and other puzzle games
+- ▣ rhythm game
-- lambda calculus and HM type system
+- λ lambda calculus and HM type system
-- geometry and topology
+- ◳ geometry and topology